 When will Viva Learning become available?

-We don't yet have dates for general availability, but it is expected that the Viva Learning app will become generally available at some point later this year.
+There are no dates announced yet for general availability, but it is expected that the Viva Learning app will become generally available at some point in late 2021.

 Predictions for Viva Learning